righettod/burp-piper-custom-scripts/README.md

 """
 ```

-# Overview of the script behavior
+# Overview of the scripts behavior

 ## detect-non-standart-headers